 So what is your primary responsibility?
 To keep alcohol out of the hands of minors, intoxicated people, and non-members of a private club.
 It’s as simple as that.
 This requires you to properly examine IDs, be alert for signs of intoxication and cut people off if necessary, and be mindful of laws pertaining to private clubs if you happen to work in one.

-TABC On The Fly is one of the leading providers of on-site and online TABC certification licensed by the Texas Alcoholic Beverage Commission.Back to Blog
+TABC On The Fly is one of the leading providers of on-site and online TABC certification approved by the Texas Alcoholic Beverage Commission.Back to Blog